jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

-The `basePackageClasses` attribute is an alternative to `basePackages`, and a type-safe way to target the packages (and subpackages) containing the entity classes that your application will persist to VMware GemFire.
+The `basePackageClasses` attribute is an alternative to `basePackages`, and a type-safe way to target the packages (and subpackages) containing the entity classes that your application will persist to [vmware-gemfire-name].
-You only need to choose one class from each top-level package for where you want the scan to begin.
-Spring Data Geode uses this class to determine the package to begin the scan. 'basePackageClasses\` accepts an array of `Class` types so you can specify multiple independent top-level packages.
+You only need to choose one class from each top-level package for where you want the scan to begin. [spring-data-gemfire-name] uses this class to determine the package to begin the scan. 'basePackageClasses\` accepts an array of `Class` types so you can specify multiple independent top-level packages.
 The annotation also includes the ability to filter